Intercontinental Broadcasting Corporation: The Benedicto years

 On February 1, 1975, the network was acquired by Roberto Benedicto (who also owned Radio Philippines Network and Banahaw Broadcasting Corporation) from the Soriano group due to a constitutional limitation prohibiting the ownership of media by non-Filipinos or by corporations not 100% Filipino owned.
 The company name was changed to Intercontinental Broadcasting Corporation.
-IBC would launch an FM station DWKB-FM the same year.
+IBC would launch an FM station, DWKB-FM, the same year.
 Marking the relaunch, the network debuted its vinta logo (which would be used until 1978 in two iterations).
-In 1976, IBC metamorphosed into one of the country's most-viewed TV networks with its primetime lineup and full-length local and foreign films aired on this channel.
-This catapulted IBC into the number one slot among the four rival networks and also emphasized it as the birthplace of the golden age of Philippine television, with many top series headlined by hit stars on radio, TV and film.
-Among its top-rated shows were Metro-Goldwyn-Mayer film series of Tarzan that starred Johnny Weissmuller, showbiz talk shows See-True and Seeing Stars hosted by Inday Badiday and Joe Quirino respectively, and comedy shows Iskul Bukol, Chicks to Chicks, and T.O.D.A.S.: Television's Outrageously Delightful All-Star Show.
+In 1976, IBC became one of the country's most-viewed TV networks with its primetime lineup and full-length local and foreign films aired on this channel.
+Among its top-rated shows were the Metro-Goldwyn-Mayer film series of Tarzan that starred Johnny Weissmuller; showbiz talk shows See-True and Seeing Stars hosted by Inday Badiday and Joe Quirino respectively; and comedy shows Iskul Bukol, Chicks to Chicks, and T.O.D.A.S.: Television's Outrageously Delightful All-Star Show.

 Using the new income generated from its programs, the network built and finally moved to its present home at the modern Broadcast City, together with its sister networks RPN and BBC in July 1978.
 The complex was a 55,000 m2 tract located at Capitol Hills, Diliman, Quezon City.
-At the same time, IBC moved its transmitter to San Francisco del Monte, Quezon City to replace the old transmitter in San Juan.
+At the same time, IBC built a new transmitter in San Francisco del Monte to replace the old transmitter in San Juan.
 By 1985, however, IBC would become second to RPN, albeit with many local and foreign programs that were popular among viewers.